Keywords

 The inclusion and exclusion eligibility search criteria, which are set by the search questions and the objective of the review, serve as a filter to choose studies for the review.
 PRISMA procedure consists of three major phases.
 The next sections will explain and justify the actions taken throughout each of these stages.

 During the screening stage, the source of data, duplication, and article language were all taken into account.
-As a result, 418 articles were rejected during this stage.
-On the other side, 105 articles were chosen and passed to the next level of eligibility.
+As a result, 7 articles were rejected during this stage.
+On the other side, 318 articles were chosen and passed to the next level of eligibility.

-During this stage, 338 articles were rejected during this stage.
-On the other hand, 23 articles were chosen based on related field and types of research eligibility criteria And then the researcher reviewed 23 articles by using content analysis Content analysis is One of the most popular analytical techniques used in this multidisciplinary field, simply a collection of steps used to organize discrete data into a format that allows analysts to draw conclusions (Parveen & Showkat, 2017).
+During this stage, 386 articles were rejected.
+On the other hand, 32 articles were chosen based on related field and types of research eligibility criteria And then the researcher reviewed 23 articles by using content analysis Content analysis is One of the most popular analytical techniques used in this multidisciplinary field, simply a collection of steps used to organize discrete data into a format that allows analysts to draw conclusions (Parveen & Showkat, 2017).

 The researcher employed a data analysis approach that includes both descriptive and content analysis for the review questions developed at the beginning of the procedure.
 The descriptive analysis was carried out utilizing the categories supplied by the data mining form.
 The review matrix was developed to compare research findings based on database type (conceptual, empirical, or review) and level of analysis.
 To execute this type of analysis, the researcher had the following processes.
-First, the researcher classified the study descriptions into qualitative and qualitative research categories, as well as the data types used.
+First, the researcher classified the study descriptions into qualitative and quantitative research categories, as well as the data types used.
 Second, the research findings in each category were reviewed using a data summary.
 In the third stage, we synthesize the findings from all of the studies included in the study.
-There were both theoretical and practical findings were mentioned.
+There were both theoretical and practical findings mentioned.
 Finally, the conclusion was drowning based on the results.
-And also the researcher identified the opportunity of this study to suggest for future researchers conducting advanced scientific research in this area.
+And also the researcher identified the opportunity of this study to suggest to future researchers conducting advanced scientific research in this area.

-According to the graph in Figure 4, surveys were the most commonly employed approach (16), indicating a preference for organized data collecting.
+According to the graph in Figure 3, surveys were the most commonly employed approach (16), indicating a preference for organized data collecting.
 Other approaches, such as interviews and survey combinations (3), interviews and observation combinations (2), focus group discussions (2), and individual methods such as interviews (1) and pilot experiments (1), were less popular, indicating a wide but restricted use.
 This suggests that survey methods were the favored way of data collection, probably due to their efficiency in acquiring huge volumes of data in the entrepreneurial ecosystem.

-The graph below (Figure 5) reveals that China was the most often mentioned country (6), showing its engagement in the research.
+The graph above (Figure 4) reveals that China was the most often mentioned country (6), showing its engagement in the research.
 Other countries, such as Indonesia (3), Spain, South Africa, Malaysia (2), and a variety of others (1), demonstrate diverse international participation, but with varying degrees of involvement in the entrepreneurship ecosystem and its impact on graduate students’ entrepreneurial intentions.
 This conclusion implies that China provides a significant contribution to the field, reflecting its growing significance in academic research.
 There is less involvement from developing nations such as Africa, while there has been a greater unemployment rate.

-Entrepreneurship ecosystem elements
+Entrepreneurship ecosystem themes

+The author tries to classify the entrepreneurial ecosystem elements into four themes: entrepreneurial education, Entrepreneurial support, availability and accessibility of incubation centers and industrial linkage of university as discussed in the analysis summery of the study.
 This review explores the various elements of entrepreneurial ecosystems that influence students’ entrepreneurial intentions.
 Key components include entrepreneurial education, support programs, the presence of entrepreneurship incubators, and industrial collaboration.

 Entrepreneurial education